Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 Ensuring that a hash function distributes keys uniformly across a table is a challenging problem, often examined through statistical analysis.
 One important factor in this process is the size of the hash table.
 When resizing a hash table—usually by doubling or halving its size—it’s common to choose a power-of-two size.
-This choice simplifies the computation of table indices using fast bit-level operations, even though it might sometimes increase the likelihood of collisions.
+This choice simplifies the computation of table indices using fast bit-level operations.

 {: .center}
 ![Hash Table](/images/post31/fig4.png "Hash Table")